IBM/optimize-procurement-and-inventory-with-ai/README.md

 One of the most important parts of being a retail store today, going against the likes of Amazon, Etsy, and other online stores is optimizing inventory.
 If you have too much inventory, you're losing money on the items that you have not sold.
-Finding the perfect balance by predicting demand is one fit for machine learning.
+If you don't have enough, you are losing money and confidence from your customer.
+Finding the perfect balance of inventory by predicting demand is a problem that can be solved using machine learning.

 Imagine that a large demand spike in cleaning supplies causes our inventory to be exhausted days before new shipments arrive.
 Machines can learn from this.
 Using this